-Additionally, BCC Research’s recent study suggests that the market for healthcare focused on mobile apps, wearable devices and other related technologies will experience a 55% compound annual growth rate (CAGR) from now to 2018.
-These staggering figures are a mere confirmation that today, we are not just experiencing a boom in digital healthcare, but living a revolution.
+Additionally, BCC Research’s recent study suggests that the market for healthcare-focused on mobile apps, wearable devices, and other related technologies will experience a 55% compound annual growth rate (CAGR) from now to 2018.
+These staggering figures are a mere confirmation that today, we are not just experiencing a boom in digital healthcare, but living a

 CHALLENGES FOR A STARTUP LAUNCHING INTO DIGITAL HEALTHCARE

-- Inconsistent: Treatment to similar symptoms varies from medical practitioner to medical practitioner.
+Treatment of similar symptoms varies from a medical practitioner to medical practitioner.
 Different clinicians may have inconsistent views for the same conditions.
 Therefore, categorizing and discerning the “best” treatment may be more challenging than assumed.
+Inconsistent:

-Moreover, with new technology developing at a blazing rate, the increase of data will be exponential.
+Moreover, with new technology developing at a blazing rate, the increase in data will be exponential.
 Therefore, the option of containing data inflow can be chucked right out of the window.
-Instead, the objective should be to develop tools that collects data in a standardized format which can be shared across multiple platforms without creating chaos.
+Instead, the objective should be to develop tools that collect data in a standardized format which can be shared across multiple platforms without creating chaos.

 WEARABLE HEALTHCARE DEVICES

-In a following post, we shall explore the most popular healthcare apps currently dominating the market.
+In the following post, we shall explore the most popular healthcare apps currently dominating the market.

 THE FUTURE OF DIGITAL HEALTHCARE

-Digital healthcare possesses tremendous potential, with scope of innovation and expansion in wearable devices, mobile apps and data management techniques.
-Already Big Data, Machine Learning and Artificial Intelligence are playing vital roles in data analysis and visualization, and will soon be crucial to development of new technologies.
+Digital healthcare possesses tremendous potential, with the scope of innovation and expansion in wearable devices, mobile apps and data management techniques.
+Already Big Data, Machine Learning, and Artificial Intelligence are playing vital roles in data analysis and visualization, and will soon be crucial to the development of new technologies.

-The future will see healthcare costs slashed, as diagnosis will be available at fingertips, an increase in the ease and speed of communication between doctors and patients and a significant rise in the well being of societies.
-Digital healthcare is undergoing a revolution like never before and will soon be the biggest game changer.
+The future will see healthcare costs slashed, as a diagnosis will be available at fingertips, an increase in the ease and speed of communication between doctors and patients and a significant rise in the well being of societies.
+Digital healthcare is undergoing a revolution like never before and will soon be the biggest game-changer.